-Following from the January 29, 2009 enactment of the new Mining Law, the company received an official notice in March 2009 which was signed by Minister Derlis Palacios Guerrero of the Ministry of Non-Renewable Natural Resources ("MNNR", formerly known as the MMP until October 2009) and authorized the company to re-initiate its field operations, excluding any drilling, earthworks or similar types of advanced development activities.
+Following on from the January 29, 2009 enactment of the new Mining Law (see "Legal and regulatory framework issues affecting Ecuador's mining industry - Mining Law" below), the company received an official notice in March 2009 which was signed by Minister Derlis Palacios Guerrero of the Ministry of Non-Renewable Natural Resources ("MNNR", formerly known as the MMP until October 2009) and authorized the company to re-initiate its field operations, excluding any drilling, earthworks or similar types of advanced development activities, once the company had updated its projects' Environment Impact Assessments ("EIA") and received approval of these EIA's from the Ministry of Environment ("MAE"), as well as having obtained a Water Use Permit from the Secretariat of Water ("SNA").

 Despite the fieldwork suspensions being in place from December 2006 to March 2009, the company was able to continue offsite development work on enhancements to various engineering, environmental and permitting aspects of the Projects, as well as local community relations activities.
-Since March 2009, the company has hired approximately 130 local employees for archeology, camp renovation, environmental testing, and road upgrade work in the Mirador Project area, and community relations work in the Panantza-San Carlos Project area.
+After March 2009, the company hired approximately 130 local employees for archeology, camp renovation, environmental testing, and road upgrade work in the Mirador Project area, and community relations work in the Panantza-San Carlos Project area.